maskarade/Android-Orma/README.md

 has at least one field annotated with `@Column` or `@PrimaryKey`.

-`orma-processor` generates a `OrmaDatabase` class and helper classes for each model: `Schema`, `Relation`, `Inserter`, `Updater`, and `Deleter`.
+`orma-processor` generates a `OrmaDatabase` class and helper classes for each model: `Schema`, `Relation`, `Updater`, and `Deleter`.

 Because these helper classes are generated at the compile time, you can use Orma as a type-safe ORM.

 ## Schema Helper